 All you need to make lentil taco meat are:

 - Cauliflower rice – I used frozen ready-made cauliflower rice.
-You can also use a fresh head of cauliflower and pulse in your food processor with the S blade attachment to make your own.
+You can also use a fresh head of cauliflower and pulse it in your food processor with the S-blade attachment to make your own.
 Another option is to make lentil walnut taco meat and replace cauliflower with finely chopped walnuts.

 - Vegan Worcestershire sauce or tamari sauce.